Marine Ecology Zonal Report

 Sign up to view the full document!

 The research involved the various experiments which were conducted in a specified marine ecology (Dreano et al, 2017).
 I decided to study 4 sections of the Indian Ocean where I collected my data from so as to make an analysis of marine zones.
 I used surveys and experiments so as to arrive at the same.
 I had to move around various waters and study marine life and the population of the organisms that were present in the marine ecology.
 Various samples of marine animals were collected based on their position in the waters in terms of depth.
 The following were the ones that were present in the marine ecology: Pelagic zone This is a zone that means an open sea zone and contains several fish that I discovered as pelagic fish.
+The zone is divided into the neritic and oceanic zone (Poulin et al, 2016).

 Sign up to view the full document!